Out Cold (2001 film): Plot

 Rick Rambis, best friend Luke, and other friends Anthony, "Pig Pen", Jenny, Lance and Stumpy, all live and work at a ski resort on Bull Mountain in Alaska.
-The mountain and resort were founded by Herbert "Papa" Muntz who loved to drink and ski at the same time until he died doing so.
+The mountain and resort were founded by Herbert "Papa" Muntz who stole the land from the Eskimos and loved to drink and ski at the same time until he died doing so.
 His son, Ted, took over the mountain and plans to sell it to wealthy Colorado ski resort tycoon John Majors.
 In addition to being friends, Rick has romantic designs on Jenny, but is held back as he is still getting over his ex, Anna, who mysteriously disappeared after 3 weeks of summer love in Mexico.

 After arriving at the mountain, John Majors plans to change the mountain name and turn the ski village into a first class resort but seeks Rick's help in getting his rowdy friends in line so as not to scare off his investors.
 John brings with him to the mountain his daughters, Inga, a Swiss ski bunny, and Anna, Rick's summer fling.
 After Anna's arrival, Rick then gets drunk and misses his date with Jenny.
-Later, Anna explains she left Rick in Mexico because she was already engaged and that Rick was the other man.
-Majors begins to make major changes to the town and mountain, such as changing the dive bar to an upscale club and removing the statue of Papa Muntz from the center of the town.
-Majors offers Rick a contract to be his new manager and Rick agrees on the condition that his friends all get to stay, but Majors secretly has Ted fire them behind his back.
-Rick finds out about the firing of his friends and quits his job and races to stop his friends from leaving.
+Later, Anna explains she left Rick in Mexico because she was already engaged to a doctor named Barry, who suffered an injury during the X Games, now a wheelchair user, and that Rick was the other man.
+Majors begins to make major changes to the town and mountain, such as changing the dive bar to an upscale club called Powder Room, removing the statue of Papa Muntz from the center of the town, and evicting some folks from their homes.
+Majors offers Rick a contract to be his new manager and Rick agrees on the condition that his friends all get to stay.
+After a massive party and drinking binge that resulted in Majors Hummer being vandalized, Majors has Ted fire them at the threat of backing out of the deal.
+Rick finds out about the firing of his friends and quits his job.